Amika Review: 4 Products Worth Your Money (and 2 to Skip)

 What’s the Deal with SkinSafe Ratings?

-Skinsafe is this amazing online tool that rates beauty and skincare products based on their ingredients, which is a lifesaver for those of us with sensitive skin or allergies.
-It really helps us navigate the overwhelming world of products out there.
+Skinsafe is an amazing online tool that rates beauty and skincare products based on their ingredients, which is a lifesaver for those of us with sensitive skin or allergies.
+It helps us navigate the overwhelming world of products out there.

 SkinSafe uses a scoring system from 0 to 100.
 A score of 100 means the product is super safe, while anything closer to 0 tends to indicate it might not be the best choice for our skin.
 Generally, anything below 70 has ingredients that could be irritating or harmful.